 The first edition was aired between March and October 2014 throughout the Arab world.

 In 2015 Womanity and its project partner Lapis Communication undertook to produce the second edition of Be 100 Ragl designed as an animation series in ten episodes.
-The second season is an animated video story destined for online broadcasting and will be released online from June to August 2016.
+The second season is an animated video story destined for online broadcasting and was released online from June to December 2016.
 In season II, Noha is played by leading Jordanian actress Saba Mubarak , and the show theme tune ‘’B100 ragel’’ is performed by the Saudi based Iranian singer Alaa Wardi.

 – Radio Nisaa in the Palestinian Territories, Radio Yemen Times in Yemen, and Radio Aswat in Morocco broadcast talk shows discussing the main topics of Worth 100 Men.

 – To date, the fiction series has been heard by millions of listeners across nine Arab countries, and engaged over 140,000 social media users, who continued the dialogue long after the show was off-air.

 – Womanity, in partnership with SMPL Media, organized ten public events and debates in Egypt and Jordan, attended by over 480 participants.